quantum-quirks/oldperitia/docs/source/features.rst

 TextEase is a text editor that talks back.
 It allows users to write and edit text while receiving audio feedback in real-time.
 As the user types, the editor will speak out loud each character that is inputted, allowing for a more immersive writing experience.
-Additionally, the TextEase may provide spoken suggestions for grammar or spelling errors, helping the user to improve their writing skills.
+Additionally, TextEase may provide spoken suggestions for grammar or spelling errors, helping the user to improve their writing skills.
 This can be useful for people with visual impairments, as well as for anyone who prefers an audio-based approach to writing and editing text-based content.

 ``KeyBoard Shortcuts``  🖮